VNG-Realisatie/nlx/docs/docs/try-nlx/setup-your-environment.md

 Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Hyper-V -All
 ```

+## Docker-compose (required for NLX Management only)

+For setting up the testing environment locally we'll use docker-compose.
+You can install docker-compose by following the [installation steps](https://docs.docker.com/compose/install/#install-compose) on the docker website.

 ### OpenSSL

 You will need `OpenSSL` to create the TLS certificates you will need to run NLX.
 We advise you to install [Chocolatey](https://chocolatey.org/install), a package manager for Windows which will install `OpenSSL` for you.